roytang/blog/content/quotes/tic.md

 ### 1066

-<hunter> i've already been best in the country at something
+&lt;hunter&gt; i've already been best in the country at something

-<hunter> best in the world naman
+&lt;hunter&gt; best in the world naman

 ---